 file://

-prefix refers to files on the local filesystem where Grace is being executed.
+The file:// prefix refers to files on the local filesystem where Grace is being executed.
 It's used for:

 - Providing local data files, configuration files, or other resources as input to

-jobs. - Specifying explicit local file paths where
+shelljobs. - Specifying explicit local file paths where

-jobs should write their output. - Referencing local JCL files or JCL templates when using the
+shelljobs should write their output. - Referencing local JCL files or JCL templates when using the

 Resolution